Arts

 Creating a better world for the mental health of the artist

-Mihaly Csikszentmihalyi famously pioneered the theory of flow — an idea that people enter psychological states of optimal happiness and productivity when they intensely concentrate on work that challenges them.
+Mihaly Csikszentmihalyi famously pioneered the theory of flow — the idea that people enter optimal psychological states of happiness and productivity when they are engaged in work that challenges them to a healthy extent.

-Artists often enter these intense periods of flow, but sometimes at the expense of creative burnout, where the spark that once moved their artistic action goes out.
+Artists often enter these intense periods of flow, but they can also experience creative burnout, where the spark that once moved their artistic action goes out.

 “I make better work when I’m either excited to do it or when I’m kind of content with the idea at hand, and sometimes that doesn’t always work,” said Erin Szturm, a third-year fine arts student at the University of Ottawa, about her personal experience with creative burnout.